lveiga/item-comparison-ai-api/run.md

 2.  **Run the Docker Container:**

-    The `DATA_FILE_PATH` environment variable is set within the Dockerfile to `/root/data.json`.
+    You can pass the environment variables directly or use a `.env` file.

     ```sh
-    docker run -p 8080:8080 item-comparison-ai-api
+    docker run -p 8080:8080 --env-file .env item-comparison-ai-api
     ```

     The application will be accessible at `http://localhost:8080`.